Alternative Giving Market 2014

-The Emergency Aid Coalition promotes the self-sufficiency of clients by assisting them with basic needs through a food pantry, clothing center, and sack lunch program.
-EAC also provides a backpack, school supplies and uniforms to children in Houston.
+The Emergency Aid Coalition promotes the self-sufficiency of clients by assisting with basic needs through a food pantry, clothing center, and sack lunch program.
+EAC also provides a backpack, school supplies, and uniforms to children in Houston.

 $50 — Groceries for one shut-in